Information for Employers

 What about the cost of the adjustments?

-Many of the recommendations provided by the report can be made at no cost - changes to work patterns, moving a desk or chair, swapping keyboards and so on.
+Many recommendations can be made at no cost - changes to work patterns, moving a desk or chair, swapping keyboards and so on.
 Some may require low cost equipment, such as a specialist mouse, a document holder or coloured sheets to help someone with dyslexia.

 In some cases specialist equipment may be required such as computer software, specialist hardware or desks or chairs.